 16. Overall, how would you assess this clinical experience?
-(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+(Check only one)

+\boxtimes Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

-17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-A good musculoskeletal anatomy base and interpersonal skills 18.
+- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
+A in depth understanding of all aspects of PT and how they relate to a patients level of impairment and POC. - 18.
 If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-We encountered lots of spine pt's.
-I had not had any spine specific training in PT school 19.
+Mobilization with movement - 19.
 What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-20. What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience ?
-My understanding of proper biomechanics during movement served me well 21.
+Do not be afriad to ask questions, the staff there are well knowlegable and welcome questions. - 20.
+What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
+The understanding of the clinical anatomy and how to relate MS and Neuro experience in the clinic. - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-I better understanding of overall interventions would have helped.
-Also I felt very underprepared for the exam/eval process.
+Review lab material and outcome measures.